Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ### name in jobs

-The value of the optional `name` property is a Unicode string that provides a name to a job.
+The value of the optional `name` property is a Unicode string that provides a name for a job.

-Semaphore assigns its own names to nameless `jobs` items, which is what is displayed in the UI.
+Semaphore assigns its own names to nameless `jobs` items, which is displayed in the UI.

-*Tip*: It is considered a good practice to give descriptive names to all the `jobs` and the `blocks` items of a Semaphore pipeline.
+*Tip*: It is strongly recommended that you give descriptive names to all `jobs` and `blocks` items in a Semaphore pipeline.

 ### commands

 The `commands` property is an array of strings that holds the commands that will be executed for a job.

-#### Example of commands
+#### Example of the commands property

 The general structure of a job when using the `commands` property is as follows: